• Skip to main content

 If you're serving a balanced spread of savory sandwiches and sweet options, 3-4 sandwiches per person should be more than enough.
 Each recipe here yields 12 mini-tea sandwiches, so if you make all 3 recipes, you'll have enough sandwiches for a party of 10-12 people.

-You can, but for beautiful, clean edges, you really need to assemble the full sandwich, then cut off the crusts.
-I've tried it both ways, so this is the voice of experience talking.
-The mini-sandwiches look best if you take the time to cut off the crusts once the sandwich is built at home.
+You can, but for beautiful, clean edges, you really need to assemble the full sandwich, then cut off the crust.
+I've tried it both ways, and the mini-sandwiches look best if you take the time to cut off the crusts once the sandwich is built at home.

 To store, place two layers of damp paper towels in the bottom of your tray or baking sheet.
 Lay the small pieces of sandwich down in a single layer.
 Top with another double-layer of damp paper towels, then cover or wrap tightly in plastic wrap.
 The damp paper towels will keep the sandwiches from drying out until it's time to serve at your afternoon tea party.